-The person picking up the transcript must provide a Transcript Request Form or authorization form signed by the student giving them permission to pick up the transcript.
+Individuals other than the student picking up a transcript must provide a Transcript Request Form or authorization form signed by the student giving them permission for release of the transcript.
 They must also show a Photo ID at time of pick-up.
 There is no charge for this type of request.

 Complete and sign a Transcript Request Form and submit the form to the Registrar’s Office.
 There is no charge for this type of request.
 Mail the form to Office of the Registrar, 1537 University Blvd., Morrilton, AR 72110

 Transcripts mailed or submitted electronically to the receiving institution are classified as “official.”
 Transcripts faxed or printed from Campus Connect are classified as “unofficial."